SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Attention Scoring Design Choices

-However, our goal is not exact text-to-region grounding; rather, we need a reliable measure of token-level semantic relatedness (i.e., whether tokens are similar or correspond to the same semantics).
-For this purpose, directly using cross-attention is not ideal because text prompts contain many tokens that are not object-defining (e.g., a, the, beautiful).
+However, our goal is not exact text-to-region grounding; rather, we need a reliable measure of token-level semantic relatedness.
+For this purpose, cross-attention is not ideal because text prompts contain many semantically weak tokens (e.g., a, the, of).
 Without an additional online stage to identify semantically informative text tokens, cross-attention may overemphasize weakly informative function or stylistic words.

-Therefore, in this work, we use self-attention scores to estimate semantic relatedness for SeDA and for salient-token selection in activation decomposition.
-We leave the extension of leveraging cross-attention for more precise semantic extraction to future work.
+Therefore, we use self-attention scores to estimate semantic relatedness for SeDA and for salient-token selection in activation decomposition.
+We leave leveraging cross-attention for more precise semantic extraction to future work.